Imetomi/TinY-ANN/README.md

 There are some random dataset generating algorithms implemented in the library.
 You can use these for testing.

--`example_circle.c`	Creates two circle datasets and learns to classify the inner and the outer circle.
+- `example_circle.c`	Creates two circle datasets and learns to classify the inner and the outer circle.
--`example_linear.c`	Creates two linearly separable datasets and learns to classify them.
+- `example_linear.c`	Creates two linearly separable datasets and learns to classify them.
--`example_check.c`	Creates a check table pattern and learns to classify the elements in it.
+- `example_check.c`		Creates a check table pattern and learns to classify the elements in it.
--`example_spiral.c`	Creates an Archimedean spiral and learns to classify the two rolls.
+- `example_spiral.c`	Creates an Archimedean spiral and learns to classify the two rolls.

 ![alt text](https://github.com/Imetomi/TinY-ANN/blob/master/img/plot.png)